DKFN/Swirl-GraphQL-Subject/README.md

 please note that this part however will not be covered in the docs.

 Of course you are free to use any frontend stack you wish, don't hesitate to be creative !
-All you need to query GraphQL is a way to send HTTP request, the best way is the FetchAPI [link] but you can use XMLHttpRequests or the JQuery [link] wrapper around it.
+All you need to query GraphQL is a way to send HTTP request, the best way is the FetchAPI https://developer.mozilla.org/fr/docs/Web/API/Fetch_API but you can use XMLHttpRequests or the JQuery  http://api.jquery.com/jquery.ajax/ wrapper around it.
 Using GraphQL clients is optionnal and will be usefull if you want enhanced functionnalities.

 For any questions I am available on Swirl's Slack, I can also answer questions via Discord if you